 There are four marketing management concepts that companies will utilize in their marketing objectives.
 All of these aim to achieve profits and objectives, but the focus and means by which they do so will differ.
 They will typically follow one of these four major concepts:

-- Marketing Concept - This management orientation says the major purpose of an organization is to identify consumer needs and then adapt the organization in a way that will satisfy the customers needs more effectively and efficiently than competition. (i.e. Chain restaurants may alter their menu in different countries)
+- Marketing Concept: This management orientation says the major purpose of an organization is to identify consumer needs and then adapt the organization in a way that will satisfy the customer's needs more effectively and efficiently than the competition. (i.e. Chain restaurants may alter their menu in different countries)

-- Societal Concept - This management orientation focuses on satisfying consumers needs and demonstrating long run concern for societal welfare in order to achieve company objectives and attend to its responsibilities for society.
+- Societal Concept: This management orientation focuses on satisfying consumer's needs and demonstrating long-running concern for societal welfare in order to achieve company objectives and attend to its responsibilities for society.
 The idea is to find a balance between social welfare, consumer needs, and company profits.

 Quality product, reasonable price, little marketing effort